How to Swing a Driver | Driver Setup

 -Gøran S. | Dec 13, 2012 | 1 HDCP

-If you swing the club exactly the same for every club in the bag, your release point at impact would be in virtually the exact same spot.
-However, this would give you a descending blow with the driver.
+If you swing the club exactly the same for every club in the bag, your release point at impact would be in virtually the identical spot.
+However, this would produce a descending blow with the driver.

-This begs the question: Do you want a descending blow with the driver?
+This raises the question: Do you actually want a descending blow with the driver?

 HOW DO TOUR PROS HIT THEIR DRIVERS?